 Getting the right bat weight and length for your child can help improve his/her baseball skills.
-The general rule for getting the right bat has always been pick a bat that can swing as heavy without reducing speed.
+The general rule for getting the right bat has always been picking a bat that can swing as heavy without reducing speed.
 Smaller players generally choose lighter bats which gives them the advantage of swinging the bat as fast as possible while bigger players love heavier bats which allows them to make powerful hits.
 The weight and length correlate to give an astounding performance.
 The longer a bat is, the greater the reach it presents.
 It is prudent to always swing several bats before settling for any.

 As of 2018, all satisfactory bats are required to be stamped with a USA logo; hence it is paramount to pick a bat that satisfies all the requirements.
 This has presented players with a host of bats to pick from without the worry of which league you wish to play.

 Durability of Bat

 Durability is a feature that you should always consider before picking any bat.
 Currently higher-grade alloy bats are the best in the market; they rarely get dented or break.
 Additionally, it is worthy to choose a bat that gives you a 1-year warranty.